OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 Power Automate lets you pass pieces of data between steps of your flow.
 Scripts can be configured to accept whatever types of information you need and return anything from your workbook that you want in your flow.
 Input for your script is specified by adding parameters to the `main` function (in addition to `workbook: ExcelScript.Workbook`).
 Output from the script is declared by adding a return type to `main`.

 > [!NOTE]
-> When you create a "Run Script" block in you flow, the accepted parameters and returned types are populated.
+> When you create a "Run Script" block in your flow, the accepted parameters and returned types are populated.
 If you change the parameters or return types of your script, you'll need to redo the "Run script" block of your flow.
-This ensure the data is being parsed correctly.
+This ensures the data is being parsed correctly.

 The following sections cover the details of input and output for scripts used in Power Automate.
 If you'd like a hands-on approach to learning this topic, try out the [Automatically run scripts with automated Power Automate flows](../tutorials/excel-power-automate-trigger.md) tutorial or explore the [Automated task reminders](../resources/scenarios/task-reminders.md) sample scenario.